 Following the closure of our mines and completion of revised tolling agreements for the Tsumeb smelter, and as part of the restructuring of the company, Paul Craven stepped down as Chief Financial Officer of Weatherly on 9 February 2009.

 Environment

-Discussion of the environment and the company's environmental management programme can be found in the Chief Executive's review on page 7.
+Discussion of the environment and the company's environmental management programme can be found in the Chief Executives review.

 Future developments